tdulcet/Distributed-Computing-Scripts/README.md

 * Support setting more of the program options.
 * Improve the error handling of PrimeNet API calls.
 * Check for new results to submit and proof files to upload when the results file is updated.
-* Automatically detect more system information using code from [psutil](https://github.com/giampaolo/psutil), so users do not have to manually determine and specify it.
-	* Currently this requires using the Bash install scripts for Linux.
-* Get the system information on Windows and macOS using the [ctypes library](https://docs.python.org/3/library/ctypes.html) instead of the `wmic` and `sysctl` commands respectively.
 * Improve the performance.
 * Support reporting interim residues.
 * Calculate the rolling average.